ICAPE Conference Preliminary Program, January 5-6, 2020, University of San Diego

 - Ivan Rubinić, Nina Ponikvar, and Maks Tajnikar, University of Ljubljana: Sectoral and Technological Analysis into the Origins and Determinants of the Eurozone's Economic Inequality.

-- Christine Farias, City University of New York: Vision or Blindness: An Economic Perspective.
+- Christine Farias, Borough of Manhattan Community College, CUNY: Vision or Blindness: An Economic Perspective.

 - Geoffrey Schneider, Bucknell University: Chair and Discussant.